 - Medical: If it’s a case of physical or sexual abuse, care would generally involve medical intervention, including receiving a medical check and receiving any necessary care and treatment.

-- Counseling services: Depending on the nature of the abuse, we connect children with resources in the community to receive counselling support to recover.
+- Counseling services: Based on the nature of the abuse, we connect children with appropriate resources in the community to receive counselling support to recover.

 - Legal counsel: When necessary, we help connect victims with legal counsel.

 - Spiritual care: Our church partners come alongside the child and family to offer pastoral support and counselling to the hurting child and family.